Manufacturer catalog

 Valero mortar family

-The heritage and press sources describe ECIA as a specialist in infantry mortars up to 120 mm, which is the historical base for the Valero mortar line.
+The heritage and press sources describe ECIA as a specialist in infantry mortars up to 120 mm; the Valero line was the historical base from which the later ECIA mortar family developed.

 Sources: Patrimonio Industrial de Euskadi, El País: Esperanza, primer exportador de armas